 (2) If subsection (1) is not complied with, each director of the co-operative commits an offence.

-Penalty: a fine of $2 000.
+Penalty for this subsection: a fine of $2 000.

+(3) Despite The Criminal Code section 23B(2), it is immaterial for the purposes of subsection (2) that any event occurred by accident.

+[Section 346 amended by No. 7 of 2016 s.
+122 and 200.]

 347. Power of Supreme Court to restrain further proceedings

 (1) If a proposed compromise or arrangement is between a co-operative and any of its creditors and no order has been made or resolution passed for the winding-up of the co-operative, the Supreme Court may restrain further proceedings in an action or other civil proceeding against the co-operative except by leave of the Supreme Court and subject to such terms as the Supreme Court imposes.